 Location and Infrastructure

-The Eclipse Gold Project is located less than 55km north of Kalgoorlie, Western Australia and is accessible via a public road which runs through the Project area.
+The Eclipse Gold Project is a high-grade mining licence located less than 55km north of Kalgoorlie, Western Australia, and is accessible via a public road which runs through the project area.
+Empire holds a 75% interest in the project, with the right to acquire 100%.
+The project lies within the highly concentrated gold mining region of the Yilgarn, north-west of famous gold operations such as Kanowna Belle and Paddington.

 Production and Exploration History